 Dear Parents and Carers,

-Welcome to Year 1’s Spring Term newsletter.
+Welcome to Reception’s Autumn Term newsletter.

 Enclosed you will find a copy of:

 The staff in your child’s year group are as follows: